scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

                            +----+---+----+
                            |    AS Z     |
 ~~~
-{: #figure-3b titl	e="Intra-ISD PCB propagation from the ISD core to child ASes - Part 2"}
+{: #figure-3b title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 2"}

 The following figure shows how the four PCBs "c", "d", "e", and "f" coming from AS Y are received by AS Z over two different links: PCBs "c" and "e" reach AS Z over ingress interface "5", whereas PCBs "d" and "f" enter AS Z via ingress interface "1".
 Additionally, AS Z propagates PCBs "g", "h", "i", and "j" further downwards over the same link (egress interface "3"), and extends the PCBs with the relevant information so that each of these includes AS hop entries from core AS X, AS Y, and AS Z.